 12. General Provisions.
 This Agreement, together with the Confidentiality Agreement, constitutes the entire agreement between you and the Company with regard to this subject matter and is the complete, final, and exclusive embodiment of the parties' agreement with regard to this subject matter.
-This Agreement is entered into without reliance on any promise or representation, written or oral, other than those expressly contained herein, and it supersedes any other such promises, warrantics or representations, including that certain consulting agreement with you, dated April 8, 2021, as may have been amended from time to time.
-Modifications or amendments to this Agreement, other than those changes expressly reserved to the Company's discretion in this letter, must be made in a written agreement signed by you and the Company's Chief Executive Officer, or designee.
+This Agreement is entered into without reliance on any promise or representation, written or oral, other than those expressly contained herein, and it supersedes any other such promises, warranties or representations.
+Modifications or amendments to this Agreement, other than those changes expressly reserved to the Company's discretion in this letter, must be made in a written agreement signed by you and the Company's Chief Executive Officer.
 Whenever possible, each provision of this Agreement will be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement is held to be invalid, illegal or unenforceable in any respect under any applicable law or rule in any jurisdiction, such invalidity, illegality or unenforceability will not affect any other provision or any other jurisdiction, but this Agreement will be reformed, construed and enforced in such jurisdiction to the extent possible in keeping with the intent of the parties.
 Any waiver of any breach of any provisions of this Agreement must be in writing to be effective, and it shall not thereby be deemed to have waived any preceding or succeeding breach of the same or any other provision of this Agreement.
 This Agreement is intended to bind and inure to the benefit of and be enforceable by you and the Company, and their respective successors, assigns, heirs, executors and administrators.
 The Company may freely assign this Agreement, without your prior written consent.
 You may not assign any of your duties hereunder and you may not assign any of your rights hereunder without the written consent of the Company.
-This Agreement shall become effective as of the Start Date and shall terminate upon your termination of employment with the Company.
-The obligations as forth under Sections 6-12 will survive the termination of this Agreement.
+This Agreement shall become effective as of the Effective Date and shall terminate upon your termination of employment with the Company.
+The obligations as forth under Sections 6, 6, 7, 8, 9, 10, and 12 will survive the termination of this Agreement.
 All questions concerning the construction, validity and interpretation of this Agreement will be governed by the laws of the State of California.